-The pack current radial gauge shows the battery pack current which is the addition of each stack current that are connected to the common DC bus.
+The pack current radial gauge shows the battery pack current which is the addition of current from each stack that is connected to the common DC bus.
 The maximum charge current limit and the maximum discharge current limit is also shown.
 The acceptable current range is visualized on the gauge by the blue arc.
 An absence of the blue arc indicates the battery pack cannot be charged or discharged in its present condition.